k1-r1ll/r_tasks/README.md

 ### Task 2.
 Create a counter function for NA data in vector.
 ### Task 3.
 Create a function that returns the sum of a positive elements of the vector.
 ### Task 4.
 Create a function that finds and removes outliers from the vector.

+## 3. File ‘correlation_tasks’
+Contains the following tasks.
+### Task 1.
+Function for correlation data
+**Goal:** create a function ‘corr.calc’ which takes a two-column data-frame and returns vector with Pearson correlation coefficient and p-value.
+### Task 2.
+Correlation between all pairs of numeric variables
+**Goal:** create function ‘filtered.cor’ that takes data.frame with a free number of variables (both quantitative and any other types), calculates Pearson correlation coefficient between all pairs of numeric variables and returns coefficient with the highest module.
+# of numeric variables and returns coefficient with the highest module
+### Task 3.
+Function for Spearman/Pearson coefficient with Shapiro-Wilk test check
+**Goal:** create function ‘smart_cor’ for Spearman/Pearson coefficient with Shapiro-Wilk test pre-check if variable distributions are normal.
+### Task 4.
+Linear regression for a subset
+**Goal:** build a linear regression for diamonds data subset from the ggplot2 library.
+### Task 5.
+Regression model with Pearson correlation coefficient check and updated dataframe
+**Goal:** create function ‘regr.calc’ that updates dataframe with predicted values for dependent variable.
+### Task 6.
+Linear regression data
+**Goal:** get the intercept and slope for the dataframe.
+### Task 7.
+Visualization for linear regression
+**Goal:** create a scatterplot for the iris data.